 Each new functionality would be built out and embedded in the app as an individual webview.
 A module design pattern is a good way to package all the webviews and present the different features in the consistent style of Team Stream’s native UI.

-UX Evaluation of Original Design and Competitors
+Original Design vs Competitors

 I carried out an in-depth analysis of our current live score page in comparison to ESPN’s mobile Gamecast.
 Although ESPN’s recently revamped app provided the most comprehensive and useful features in the market, it was overwhelming to use and not conduicive to data discovery.
 While Team Stream provided less content and interactive items, our unique social media driven design offered a more streamlined and user-friendly way to engage.
 As this project aimed to add more functional components to this simple framework, we needed to put usability first and steer away from ESPN’s feature-heavy, unintuitive approach.